stripe/stripe-android/README.md

 **Google Pay**: Stripe is fully compatible with [Google Pay](https://stripe.com/docs/google-pay).

 **Stripe API**: We provide [low-level APIs](https://stripe.dev/stripe-android/stripe/com.stripe.android/-stripe/index.html) that correspond to objects and methods in the Stripe API.
-You can build your own entirely custom UI on top of this layer.
+You can build a custom UI on top of this layer.

 ## Releases
 * The [changelog](CHANGELOG.md) provides a summary of changes in each release.